 The WSU Teaching Academy was established in 2004 with a mission to recognize teaching excellence among its members.
 It provides high-level university-wide advocacy and focused energy to enable WSU to offer an outstanding educational experience to students at a research university.
-Carson College faculty Ken Butterfield, Claire Latham, Tom Tripp, and Chuck Munson are members, and the following faculty were recently inducted: Jerry Goodstein, professor of management, information systems, and entrepreneurship, WSU Vancouver; Marie Mayes, director of the Center for Entrepreneurial Studies; and Dennis Reynolds, Ivar Haglund Distinguished Professor in the School of Hospitality Business Management.
+Carson College faculty Ken Butterfield, Claire Latham, Tom Tripp, and Chuck Munson are members, and the following faculty were recently inducted: Jerry Goodstein, professor of management, information systems, and entrepreneurship, WSU Vancouver; Marie Mayes, director of the Center for Entrepreneurship; and Dennis Reynolds, Ivar Haglund Distinguished Professor in the School of Hospitality Business Management.

 Beau Barnes, assistant professor of accounting, published “Measuring Reflective Cognitive Capacity: A Methodological Recommendation for Accounting Research of Feedback Effects” in Behavioral Research in Accounting.
 Barnes, a citizen of the Chickasaw Nation, was also featured in the KPMG Foundation 2014 Annual Report as a recipient of a $10,000 KPMG Minority Accounting Doctoral Scholarship supporting minority doctoral students pursuing accounting careers in academia.

 Ken Butterfield, associate professor and chair of the Department of Management, Information Systems, and Entrepreneurship (MISE), and Jerry Goodstein, MISE professor at WSU Vancouver, published “Individual and Organizational Reintegration after Ethical or Legal Transgressions: Challenges and Opportunities” in Business Ethics Quarterly.